nategroks/glitch/README.md

 ## Variant fetching & palettes
 - If `NET_IMAGES=1`, glitch will fetch square PNGs into `~/.config/glitch/variants` (default source: picsum; also supports unsplash/reddit) up to `FETCH_MAX`, refreshing at most every 6h.
-- `install.sh` samples colors from your variants (via Pillow) to build `color.config`; otherwise it writes a pleasant baked-in palette.
+- `scripts/install.sh` samples colors from your variants (via Pillow) to build `color.config`; otherwise it writes a pleasant baked-in palette.

 ## Build modes
 - `make` (default): full build with Kitty images and curl-powered fetcher.